One day of Naval History and Wine in Fredericksburg, Texas

 NATIONAL MUSEUM OF THE PACIFIC WAR

-National Musuem of the Pacific War
+National Museum of the Pacific War

 Admiral Nimitz

-The museum boasts many artifacts from the Pacific War; including a submarine that served in the Pearl Harbor attack and a door from the U.S.S.
+The museum boasts many artifacts from the Pacific War, including a submarine that served in the Pearl Harbor attack and a door from the U.S.S.
 Arizona that was sunk during the Pearl Harbor air raid.
 There are many uniforms, rifles, and items that have been donated to the museums by servicemen or their families.
-The docents here are well versed about the war.
-They can relate details of each gallery should you have questions about any of the battles.
+The docents here are well-versed about the war.
+They can relate details of each gallery, should you have questions about any of the battles.

 WALK THROUGH TIME